 Former President (2012-2014)

-Professor of Homiletics and Academic Dean of Graduate Studies at the Tamilnadu Theological Seminary.
-Founder of Ecumenical Centre for Homiletic Orientation (ECHO) a Centre which promotes Homiletic concerns among the Laity and Clergy.
-Recent publication: Intercultural Preaching (2009) [photo: Shine, Durham]
+Doctor of Theology (University of Basel) Professor of Homiletics and Vice Principal, Dean of Post Graduate Studies and External Studies at the Tamilnadu Theological Seminary.
+Has researched and written extensively on Homiletics from the Underside focusing on the Art of Contextual Preaching and Eco Homiletics.
+Founder of Ecumenical Center for Homiletic Orientation (ECHO) which promotes Homiletic concerns among the Clergy and Laity.
+(2009) [photo: Shine, Durham]

 Júlio Cézar Adam (born 1972) is a Doctor in Theology (University of Hamburg – 2004), associate professor of Practical Theology and coordinator of the Post-Graduate Program at Faculdades EST, São Leopoldo/ RS, Brazil, has worked and researched focusing on Practical Theology on the following subjects: Liturgy, Homiletics, Spirituality, Social Movements and Liberation Theology, Media, Pop Culture and Youth, and Lived Religion in the Brazilian context.